MdShoaibulhaq/My-aws-preperation-notes/README.md

 # My-aws-preperation-notes

+**CLOUD COMPUTING**
-CLOUD COMPUTING :-Cloud computing means storing and accessing data and programs over the Internet instead of your computer's hard drive.
+>Cloud computing means storing and accessing data and programs over the Internet instead of your computer's hard drive.
 ==========================================================================
 Basic Concepts of Cloud
                      There are certain services and models working behind the scene making the cloud computing feasible and accessible to end users.
  Following are the working models for cloud computing:
 ================================
- ▪ Deployment Model
+ ** Deployment Model
 ======================
  ▫ Public Cloud
 ▫ Private Cloud